 11. Name your plants.

 Not only are plants some of the best (and cheapest!) classroom decor, but students lovvveee to help name them.
 Make an activity out of it by asking students to pick a name for the plants and explain why.

 Source: First Grade Blue Skies

-While some trends come and go, we’re crossing our fingers (and toes) that the hygge trend is here to stay.
-Who can argue with a little more kindness and coziness in our classrooms and our lives.
+While trends come and go, we’re crossing our fingers (and toes) that hygge is here to stay.
+Who can argue against having a little more kindness and coziness in our classrooms and our lives?